tylerbean/frijolebot/README.md

 ## WhatsApp Integration

-The bot includes comprehensive WhatsApp integration for forwarding messages from WhatsApp chats to Discord channels.
+The bot includes comprehensive WhatsApp integration for forwarding messages from WhatsApp chats to Discord channels, powered by the Baileys library for reliable, browser-free operation.

 ### Features